We take a look at how you can provide the best possible service to vulnerable customers in the contact centre.

 If the contact centre is not well prepared to handle calls from customers in each of these circumstances, you risk damaging your company’s reputation and, more importantly, harming the customer.

 With this in mind, it was surprising to find that over a third of contact centres (34%) don’t even cover vulnerable customer training in their induction training, as highlighted in chart below.

-If you don’t provide relevant training, your staff will not be equipped, will lack confidence and will feel unsupported when taking these challenging calls, damaging their morale, according to Jacqui Crawley, Owner and Managing Director of KMB.
+If you don’t provide relevant training, your staff will not be equipped, will lack confidence and will feel unsupported when taking these challenging calls, damaging their morale, according to Jacqui Workman, Owner and Managing Director of KMB.